← Back to Blog

 Why The Story Has an Ending

-Eight weeks before this incident, after a smaller but related scare, I'd added a column to the LLM call log persisting the full text of every LLM response.
-Not just the prompt and metadata — the full output.
+Eight weeks before this incident, after a smaller but related scare, I'd added an audit trail that captured enough to reconstruct any LLM-generated content.
+Not just whether the call happened — enough recoverable evidence.
 It cost a few cents a day in storage.
 The justification at the time was: "if I ever have a cache-wipe incident, this is what saves me."
 It felt like overcaution.
 It became the only reason this story has an ending.

 The audit log was a paranoia investment.
 It cost almost nothing to keep.
 It made an unrecoverable disaster into a 30-minute restoration.
 Most paranoia investments pay zero.
 The one that pays, pays everything.